X

 Developmental editing

-Please note: Due to the intensive nature of developmental editing, my availability is extremely limited, and I am selective about the projects I take on.
-If I am fully booked for these, or if you’d prefer a similar but less intense service, you may like to consider a manuscript assessment, which covers many of the same elements.
+My availability is more limited for developmental editing and I only take on a small number of these per year.
+If I am fully booked for these, or if you’d prefer a similar but less intensive service, you could consider a manuscript assessment.

 Developmental editing provides you with:

-• Actionable feedback in every chapter of your manuscript to help you sharpen key story elements and improve your writing craft.
+• Comments in every chapter of your manuscript to help you think more deeply about key story elements that may require revision… and plenty of compliments, too!

-• Detailed guidance on all the big-picture elements of your book – so you know what’s working and which areas need more attention.
+• Detailed guidance on all the big-picture elements of your book in a comprehensive report – so you know what’s working and which areas need more attention.

-• Key knowledge on your target market and how your book fits in – with detailed editing solutions to meet those reader expectations.
+• Knowledge on your target market and how your book fits in – with editing solutions to meet those reader expectations.

-• Comprehensive strategies and advice in an extensive editorial report, crafted to help you develop your work in the next draft.
+• Strategies and advice crafted to help you develop your work in the next draft.

 Premium submission package for authors submitting writing to literary agents